jairusjoer/stack/README.md

-# Stack 2026
+# Stack 2027

-Monorepo containing the application stack: an Astro frontend, a Directus (Docker) backend, and shared internal packages (UI kit, utilities, schemas, and configuration).
+Monorepo containing an Astro frontend application and internal packages (UI kit, utilities, configuration, and Supabase helpers).
 Built with Turborepo + pnpm workspaces.
+The previous Directus/Postgres backend layer was removed on this branch in favor of a lighter Supabase approach.

 > _Node >= 22 and pnpm >= 10 are required_